icapetti/icapetti/README.md

 ### Data Engineering projects
 - [News Crawler - a Scrapy spider that crawls news and run in a Docker Container](https://github.com/icapetti/news-crawler)
-- [ANP Crawler - a Scrapy spider that crawls fuel prices](https://github.com/icapetti/anp-crawler) This crawler extracts data from ANP research on fuels and has two quality layers implemented:
+- [ANP Crawler - a Scrapy spider that crawls fuel prices](https://github.com/icapetti/anp-crawler)
+<br>This crawler extracts data from ANP research on fuels and has two quality layers implemented:
 - Pipeline for data standardization
 - Validator and Monitor, using Spidermon, to validate if the data are in the defined structure and typing and monitor the crawler statistics, such as minimum amount of extracted items, unwanted http status, errors, etc.